ocaml/opam/doc/pages/Install.md

 Navigate to the [OPAM download page](http://software.opensuse.org/download.html?project=home%3Aocaml&package=opam), click on the relevant operating system and follow the instructions there to install prebuilt binaries.

-Source installation also works out-of-the-box; if your version of OCaml is too old then you can bootstrap OPAM without an existing OCaml installation by running `make cold` after the configuration phase.

 #### OSX